yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`BB_PRESSURE_MAX_CPU`
       See :term:`bitbake:BB_PRESSURE_MAX_CPU` in the BitBake manual.

+      For more information on how to limit the resources used during builds, see the :doc:`/dev-manual/limiting-resources` section of the Yocto Project Development Tasks Manual.

    :term:`BB_PRESSURE_MAX_IO`
       See :term:`bitbake:BB_PRESSURE_MAX_IO` in the BitBake manual.

+      For more information on how to limit the resources used during builds, see the :doc:`/dev-manual/limiting-resources` section of the Yocto Project Development Tasks Manual.

    :term:`BB_PRESSURE_MAX_MEMORY`
       See :term:`bitbake:BB_PRESSURE_MAX_MEMORY` in the BitBake manual.

+      For more information on how to limit the resources used during builds, see the :doc:`/dev-manual/limiting-resources` section of the Yocto Project Development Tasks Manual.

    :term:`BB_RUNFMT`
       See :term:`bitbake:BB_RUNFMT` in the BitBake manual.